CalebEverett/arloader/README.md

 ## Installation

-1. If you're on Linux, you can install the binary from the [releases on github](https://github.com/CalebEverett/arloader/releases).
-Otherwise, of if you prefer, you can install from [crates.io](https://crates.io) once you have [rust installed](https://www.rust-lang.org/tools/install).
+1. The easiest way to use arloader is to download the binary for your system (Linux, Mac or Windows) from the [releases on github](https://github.com/CalebEverett/arloader/releases).
+You can also install from [crates.io](https://crates.io) once you have [rust installed](https://www.rust-lang.org/tools/install).

 ```
 cargo install arloader